-Popcorn, although not your average hamper filler, is growing bigger and better by the minute.
+Popcorn, although not your average hampers filler, is growing bigger and better by the minute.

-With so many delectable flavours available, you’re guaranteed to find a festively themed packet of popcorn this year.
+With so many delectable flavors available, you’re guaranteed to find a festively themed packet of popcorn this year.
 A great option for kids and adults!

 9. Something to hang on the tree